Become an Instructor

 Certification Requirements

 Many disciplines require a Master’s Degree in the content area in order to qualify for certification.
 Other disciplines may accept a Master’s Degree in Education, with a Bachelor’s Degree in the subject area and two or more content-based graduate courses in the appropriate discipline.
-It is highly unlikely for a first-year teacher to obtain certification.
+It is unlikely for a first-year teacher to obtain certification.

 Discipline-specific requirements for courses may include: